gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideOrganizingProjects.md

 &lt;/module&gt;
 </pre>

-<p>When <tt>WorkingModule.gwt.xml</tt> is compiled, the compiler will produce only an <tt>ie6</tt> variant using the default locale; this will speed up development compilations.
+When <tt>WorkingModule.gwt.xml</tt> is compiled, the compiler will produce only an <tt>ie6</tt> variant using the default locale; this will speed up development compilations.
 The output from the <tt>WorkingModule.gwt.xml</tt> will be a drop-in replacement for <tt>MyModule.gwt.xml</tt> because the compiler will generate the output using the alternate name.
-(Of course, if <tt>com.foo.MyModule</tt> was itself renamed, you would just copy its rename-to attribute.)</p>
+(Of course, if <tt>com.foo.MyModule</tt> was itself renamed, you would just copy its rename-to attribute.)

-<h3>Dividing code into multiple modules</h3>
+### Dividing code into multiple modules

-<p>Creating a second module doesn't necessarily mean that that module must define an entry point.
-Typically, you create a new module when you want to package up a library of GWT
-code that you want to reuse in other GWT projects.
-An example of this is the Google API Library for GWT (<a href="http://code.google.com/p/gwt-google-apis/">GALGWT</a>), specifically the Gears for GWT API binding.
+Creating a second module doesn't necessarily mean that that module must define an entry point.
+Typically, you create a new module when you want to package up a library of GWT code that you want to reuse in other GWT projects.
+An example of this is the Google API Library for GWT ([GALGWT](http://code.google.com/p/gwt-google-apis/)), specifically the Gears for GWT API binding.
 If you download the library and take a look at the <tt>gwt-google-apis/com/google/gwt/gears</tt> you'll find the <tt>Gears.gwt.xml</tt> file for the module which doesn't define an entry point.
 However, any GWT project that would like to use Gears for GWT will have to inherit the
 Gears.gwt.xml module.
-For example, a module named &quot;Foo&quot; might want to use GALGWT, so in <tt>Foo.gwt.xml</tt> an <tt>&lt;inherits&gt;</tt> entry would be needed:</p>
+For example, a module named &quot;Foo&quot; might want to use GALGWT, so in <tt>Foo.gwt.xml</tt> an <tt>&lt;inherits&gt;</tt> entry would be needed:

 <pre class="prettyprint">
 &lt;module&gt;